Blog Post Thumbnail

 In a shared space, cleanliness is a team sport.
 To keep your office feeling fresh, establish clear cleaning protocols from the start.
 This includes encouraging employees to leave their desks tidy for the next person.
 You can make this easy by providing disinfectant wipes and hand sanitizer at various stations.
 It’s not about policing people, but about fostering a shared sense of responsibility.
 A clean desk policy helps maintain a healthy work environment, which is fundamental to making any flex office software arrangement work well.

-Keep Your Team Engaged and Connected
+How to Keep Your Team Happy and Connected

 When you move away from assigned seating, it’s natural to worry about team connection.
 Without the same desk neighbors every day, how do you maintain camaraderie and a strong sense of culture?
 The good news is that a flexible office doesn't have to feel fragmented.
 With a little intention, you can create an environment where your team feels more connected than ever.
 It’s all about building new habits and using the right tools to support your people, wherever they choose to work.

-Nurture Your Company Culture
+Keep Your Company Culture Strong

 Hot desking can actually strengthen your company culture by encouraging people to connect outside of their immediate teams.
 When a graphic designer sits next to a sales rep, new ideas and friendships can form organically.
 You can foster these moments by designing spaces that invite interaction, like a comfortable coffee area or collaborative project zones.
 A hybrid work software can also help you see who’s planning to be in the office, making it easier to organize team lunches or social events that keep your culture alive and well.